hazelcast/hazelcast/hazelcast-documentation/src/BoundedQueue.md

 ### Bounded Queue

-Hazelcast distributed queue offers a size control to form a bounded queue.
-Queue capacity can be set for each cluster member using the `max-size` property in the declarative configuration, as shown below.
-It specifies the maximum size of the queue.
-Once queue size reaches this value, put operations will be blocked until the size goes down below it.
+Hazelcast distributed queue offers a size control, which causes the queue to be a bounded queue.
+Queue capacity can be set for each cluster member using the `max-size` property in the declarative configuration, as shown below. `max-size` specifies the maximum size of the queue.
+Once the queue size reaches this value, `put` operations will be blocked until the queue size goes below `max-size`.

-Let's give **10** as the maximum size of our sample queue above.
+Let's set **10** as the maximum size of our sample queue in the Sample Queue Code.

 ```xml